 We generally invest in securities that are rated below investment grade by rating agencies or that would be rated below investment grade if they were rated.
 Below investment grade securities, which are often referred to as "high yield" or "junk," have predominantly speculative characteristics with respect to the issuer's capacity to pay interest and repay principal.
-As of September 30, 2014, 57.3% of our debt portfolio at fair value consisted of debt securities for which issuers were not required to make principal payments until the maturity of such debt securities, which could result in a substantial loss to us if such issuers are unable to refinance or repay their debt at maturity.
-In addition, a substantial portion of our debt investments have variable interest rates that reset periodically based on benchmarks such as the London-Interbank Offered Rate, or LIBOR and prime rate.
+As of December 31, 2013, 49.6% of our debt portfolio at fair value consisted of debt securities for which issuers were not required to make principal payments until the maturity of such debt securities, which could result in a substantial loss to us if such issuers are unable to refinance or repay their debt at maturity.
+In addition, a substantial portion of our debt investments have variable interest rates that reset periodically based on benchmarks such as the London-Interbank Offered Rate and prime rate.
 As a result, significant increases in such benchmarks in the future would make it more difficult for these borrowers to service their obligations under the debt investments that we hold.
 Further, certain of our investments bear PIK interest.
 PIK interest represents contractually deferred interest added to the loan balance that is generally due at the end of the loan term and recorded as interest income on an accrual basis to the extent such amounts are expected to be collected.
 Instruments bearing PIK interest typically carry higher interest rates as a result of their payment deferral and increased credit risk.
 When we recognize income in connection with PIK interest, there is a risk that such income may become uncollectible if the borrower defaults.
-For additional information regarding PIK interest and related risks, see "Risk Factors - Risks Relating to Our Business and Structure - We may have difficulty paying our required distributions if we recognize income before or without receiving cash representing such income."
+For additional information regarding PIK interest and related risks, see "Risk Factors - Risks Relating to Our Business and Structure - We may have difficulty paying our required distributions if we recognize income before or without receiving cash representing such income," and "Risk Factors - Risks Relating to Our Investments - We may be exposed to higher risks with respect to our investments that include original issue discount or PIK interest."

-We are a closed-end, non-diversified management investment company that has elected to be treated as a business development company under the Investment Company Act of 1940, or the "1940 Act."
+We are an externally managed, closed-end, non-diversified management investment company that has elected to be regulated as a business development company, or "BDC," under the Investment Company Act of 1940, as amended, or the "1940 Act."
 As a business development company, we are required to comply with regulatory requirements, including limitations on our use of debt.
 We are permitted to, and expect to continue to, finance our investments through borrowings.
-However, as a business development company, we are only generally allowed to borrow amounts such that our asset coverage, as defined in the 1940 Act, equals at least 200% after such borrowing.
+However, as a business development company, we are only generally allowed to borrow amounts such that our asset coverage, as defined in the 1940 Act, equals at least

+200% after such borrowing.
 The amount of leverage that we employ will depend on our assessment of market conditions and other factors at the time of any proposed borrowing, such as the maturity, covenant package and rate structure of the proposed borrowings, our ability to raise funds through the issuance of shares of our common stock and the risks of such borrowings within the context of our investment outlook.
+The fact that a portion of the fee payable to our investment adviser is based upon our gross assets, including borrowings for investment purposes, may encourage our investment adviser to use leverage to make additional investments.
 Ultimately, we only intend to use leverage if the expected returns from borrowing to make investments will exceed the cost of such borrowing.
-As of September 30, 2014, we had a debt to equity ratio (excluding debentures issued by our small business investment company, or SBIC, subsidiaries) of 0.63x (i.e., one dollar of equity for each \$0.63 of non-SBIC debt outstanding).
-See "Business Development Company Regulations."
+As of December 31, 2013, we had a debt to equity ratio (excluding SBA debentures) of 0.61x (i.e., one dollar of equity for each \$0.61 of non-SBA debt outstanding).
+See "Regulation - Business Development Company Regulations."